P-Pratheeksha/Visualisation-Storyboarding/README.md

 **Tools used**

-Used for creating the storyboard with visual elements and structured layouts.
+Canva is used for creating the storyboard with visual elements and structured layouts.